Pass the Ticket (PtT) from Windows

 If the user wants to connect to an MSSQL database, it will request a Ticket Granting Service (TGS) to The Key Distribution Center (KDC), presenting its Ticket Granting Ticket (TGT).
 Then it will give the TGS to the MSSQL database server for authentication.

-We need a valid Kerberos ticket to perform a Pass the Ticket (PtT).
-It can be:
+We need a valid Kerberos ticket to perform a Pass the Ticket (PtT)

 Service Ticket (TGS - Ticket Granting Service) to allow access to a particular resource.